Don't trust your eyes: on the (un)reliability of feature visualizations: Theoretical perspective: Under which circumstances is feature visualization guaranteed to be reliable?

 \begin{theorem} For all $\funcsubset \in \{\,\funcspace, \nnfuncs, \ermfuncs, \plinfuncs, \monofuncs\,\}$, $\visdecoder\in\visdecoderspace$, and $\func\in\funcsubset$, there exists $\func'\in\funcsubset$ such that $\minmaxvis(\func) = \minmaxvis(\func')$ and

 \end{theorem} Consider a user who knows that the unit to visualize is piecewise affine ($\func\in\plinfuncs$).
 Using this knowledge, they hope to predict $\func$ by applying some decoder to the visualization $\minmaxvis(\func)$.
 However, for every $\func$, there is always another $\func'$ that satisfies the user's knowledge ($\func'\in\plinfuncs$) and has $\minmaxvis(\func)=\minmaxvis(\func')$.
-Since the user is only given $\minmaxvis$, they cannot distinguish between the case when the true function is $\func$ and when it is $\func'$, regardless of how clever their decoder is. \cref{fact:no-approx} says that $\func$ and $\func'$ are sufficiently different, and thus, the user will do poorly at predicting at least one of them; that is, the user does not improve on the uninformative predictive ability prescribed by \cref{fact:trivial-approx}.
+Therefore, without further information it is impossible to distinguish between the case when the true function is $\func$ and when it is $\func'$, regardless of how refined the decoder is. \cref{fact:no-approx} says that $\func$ and $\func'$ are sufficiently different, and thus, the user will do poorly at predicting at least one of them; that is, the user does not improve on the uninformative predictive ability prescribed by \cref{fact:trivial-approx}.
 This implies \NO{} for the first two columns in \cref{tab:theory_overview}.
-The same result can be shown for $\convfuncs$ at the expense of $1/2$ becoming $1/4$ (\cref{fact:no-approx-convex}) and for $\lipfuncs{\lipconst}$ with dependence on $\lipconst$ (\cref{fact:no-approx-lipschitz}).
+A similar result can be shown for $\convfuncs$ and $\lipfuncs{\lipconst}$ as shown in \cref{fact:no-approx-convex} and \cref{fact:no-approx-lipschitz}, accordingly.